AndreasPK/AndreasPK.github.io/apkblog/wip/2019-07-10-GHC-Interals-Pointer-tagging.md

 get away without ever touching x in memory if it's already evaluated and we don't need to access it's fields.

-To better understand just **how** much better this is consider the following snippet, which lists all the instructions executed if we assume the argument was already evaluated and False:
+To better understand just **how** much better this is consider the following snippet, which lists all the instructions executed for our not function if we assume the argument was already evaluated and False:

 ```asm
 foo_info: